-In order for any reward to be payable a minimum corporate qualifier established for each bonus year must be achieved.
-In 2004, the minimum qualifier was based on free cash flow, as defined.
+Currently, in order for any reward to be payable a minimum corporate qualifier established for each bonus year must be achieved.
+In 2005, the minimum qualifier was the receipt by the Company of licensable results from its Phase III clinical trial for StaphVAX® [Staphylococcus aureus Polysaccharide Conjugate Vaccine].
 Assuming achievement of the minimum corporate qualifier, the amount of reward that is paid is determined by using a two-step process.